antonsoo/customer-churn-prediction-streamlit/README.md

 *   **Hyperparameter Tuning:** More extensive hyperparameter tuning, potentially using techniques like `GridSearchCV` or `RandomizedSearchCV`, could lead to better model performance.
 *   **Try Different Models:** Experimenting with other algorithms (e.g., LightGBM, CatBoost) might yield better results.

-**Training and Validation Curves:**

-(If you have the training and validation loss/accuracy curves, include the images here and add a brief interpretation.
-For example, you might discuss whether there are signs of overfitting or underfitting.)

 ## Project Structure

 ```